exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 ```
 ### Mapping CSV Files

-When you want to map CSV files with headers you use the column name from the csv header.
-Example:
+When you want to map CSV files with headers you use the column name from the CSV header.
+The following example maps the column with header "id" to "ID":
 ```json
   "mapping": {
     "fields": {